Master of Education in Special Education

 The M.Ed. in Special Education with Transition Services Certificate course of study is aligned with the Council for Exceptional Children's Advanced Special Education Transition Specialist standards and is designed to meet the growing need for a specialized skilled set in transition services for special education teachers and professionals working in the field of special education transition services.
 Students enrolled in the online M.Ed. in Special Education with Transition Certificate program maximize their professional competence, career advancement, leadership roles, and advocacy and systems’ change competencies in the field of transition.
 Courses are taught online; eleven (11) courses are online asynchronous and one (1) course is hybrid.

-The M.Ed. in Special Education with Educational Diagnostician Certification course of study provides the academic foundations necessary for the Standard Educational Diagnostician Certification.
-This program provides students with the knowledge, skills, and dispositions needed to apply research, methods, and recommended practices for the effective assessment and instruction of learners with special needs in diverse school and community settings.
-This is a hybrid program with seven (7) asynchronous online courses and five (5) hybrid courses.
+The M.Ed. in Special Education with Educational Diagnostician Certification course is designed to provide the academic foundations necessary for the Standard Educational Diagnostician Certification, with a strong emphasis on practical application.
+This program equips students with the knowledge, skills, and dispositions needed to apply research, methods, and recommended practices to effectively assess and instruct learners with special needs in diverse school and community settings.
+The program consists of 12 courses, each designed to prepare students for the real-world challenges of the field: seven (7) online lecture-asynchronous courses, two (2) practicum courses with online synchronous live lectures, and three (3) assessment courses that require four Saturdays of face-to-face participation throughout the semester, along with weekly hybrid synchronous online meetings.

-The M.Ed. in Special Education with Educational Diagnostician Certification and Bilingual Diagnostician Certificate course of study provides the academic foundations necessary for the Standard Educational Diagnostician Certification.
-This program provides students who have Spanish and English language proficiency the ability to evaluate Emergent Bilinguals (EB) as well as students who are monolingual English speakers.
-Graduate students learn to establish language dominance and proficiency in Spanish and English, conduct assessments, interpret results, and make educational recommendations for learners in school settings.
-This is a hybrid program with seven (7) asynchronous online courses and five (5) hybrid courses.
+The M.Ed. in Special Education with Educational Diagnostician Certification and Bilingual (Spanish) Diagnostician Certificate course of study provides the academic foundations necessary for the Standard Educational Diagnostician Certification.
+This program is designed for students with Spanish and English language proficiency who can evaluate emergent bilinguals (EB) as well as monolingual English speakers.
+Graduate students learn to conduct assessments in both English and Spanish, interpret results, and make educational recommendations for bilingual and monolingual learners with special needs.
+The program has a total of 12 courses.
+The description of the 12 courses is as follows: seven (7) online lecture-asynchronous courses, two (2) practicum courses with online synchronous live lectures, and three (3) assessment courses that require four Saturdays of face-to-face hybrid lecture participation throughout the semester along with weekly hybrid synchronous online meetings.

 To be eligible to receive the Standard Educational Diagnostician Certification, a candidate must: